broadinstitute/wfl/docs/md/workflow-options.md

         "yet_another_option": "something for both of the samples"
       }
     }
-  ],
-  "workflow_options": {
-    "yet_another_option": "something for both of the samples"
+  ]
 }
-}
 ```

-Note that the per-workflow options visible in the response reflect WFL's
-merging of the per-workload options.

-Another note is that WFL already has some default values it passes for
+One note is that WFL already has some default values it passes for
-workflow options, and these defaults will also be visible in the response.
+workflow options and you'll see those defaults when you look at the
+returned options for a given workflow.
 See below for more information.

 ## Behavior